txtatech/asci-qr-code-loader/README.md

 **Note 4:**

-All JavaScript code loaded from the QR-Codes is stored in the DOM, in a Blob, in Memory and as a Binary String.
+All JavaScript code loaded from the QR-Codes is stored in the DOM, as a Blob, in Memory and as a Binary String.

 # ASCII Art Test (index.html)